-Why test at all if your website looks okay in your browser?
+Why validate your website if it looks okay in your browser?
 Here are our top five reasons:

 Number One: Accessibility.
 Just because you can use your website doesn't mean that someone with a disability can.
-For many countries this is not only a moral, but also a legal requirement.
-So you should ensure your site conforms to the W3C Web Accessibility Guidelines, or US Section 508 standard, if you want your site to be accessible to all.
-Conforming to these standards also means strictly validated HTML, which dedicated accessibility checkers tools fail to check.
+Making sure your site is accessible is not only a moral requirement, but in many countries a legal requirement.
+So you should ensure that your site conforms to the W3C Web Accessibility Guidelines, or US Section 508 standard if you want your site to be accessible to all.
+Note that conforming to these standards means strictly validated HTML, which dedicated accessibility checkers tools fail to check.

 Number Two: Search engines.
-These can be very fussy and will not search or index some or all of a site if they come across invalid web pages or those with with broken links.
-So if you want people to find your site you need to be sure your pages are validated.
+These can be very fussy and may not index invalid web pages or those with with broken links.
+So if you want people to find your site, you need to validate it and fix any broken links.

 Number Three: Happy visitors.
 Who wants to come to a site that looks bad in their browser, has broken links, and is full of spelling mistakes.
-IE's dominance is fading and each browser has its own quirks, but all are striving to conform to the standards.
-So make your site standards based and it will work better in all browsers and for more people.
-Check for broken links regularly and for spelling mistakes too.
+Each browser has its own quirks, but all are striving to conform to the standards.
+So make sure your site follows the standards, so it looks its best.
+Regularly check for broken links and for spelling mistakes.
 Annoy or upset your visitors and they are less likely to return.

 Number Four: Maintenance.
-You've probably heard the term "Internet Time".
-On the Internet things move fast, and a validated site will be easier to maintain, easier to improve and so easier to keep up with the latest trends.
+Constantly updating and improving your site will keep people returning to see what's new.
+A validated site will be easier to maintain, easier to improve, and easier to keep up with the latest trends.

 Number Five: Tools and CMS.
-Authoring tools may make it easy to write and maintain pages, and content management systems that generate pages on the fly seem cool.
-But almost all will produce invalid pages without you knowing and so you may already be failing to meet many of the reasons above.
+Authoring tools make it easy to write and maintain pages, and content management systems that generate pages may speed up development.
+But by default almost all will produce non-standard and inaccessible HTML.
+So you need to regularly check their output, if you wish to meet any of the reasons above.